adsabs/ADSReferencePipeline/README.md

     python run.py DIAGNOSTICS -b <list of bibcodes separated by spaces>
     python run.py DIAGNOSTICS -s <list of source filenames separated by spaces>

-note that if both list of bibcodes and source filenames are supplied, list of bibcodes is taken.
+    python run.py DIAGNOSTICS -b <list of bibcodes separated by spaces> -s <list of source filenames separated by spaces>

 If diagnostics is run without any parameters, count of records in each of the four tables, Reference, History, Resolved, and Compare are displayed.

 #####To resolve text source files: